ploetz-zeller/symbio-documentation/docs/admin/services/intrafind-connector/consoleapplication.md

 ## Common information

-When an Symbio's Intrafind microservice is connected to a storage, any changes, creations or deletions of object in Symbio will be transmitted to the microservice and then to Intrafind.
-But sometimes, you want to do a full snapshot (full-fetch) of all storage's data from scratch with a complete update of Intrafind.
+When Symbio's Intrafind Connector service is connected to a storage, any changes, creations or deletions of elements in Symbio will be transmitted to the service and then to Intrafind.
+Sometimes, you want to do a full snapshot (full-fetch) of all storage data from scratch with a complete update of Intrafind.
-For this case exists the console application.
+That's the use case of the console application.

-To be able to use the console application, you need to have a fully setup Intrafind Indexer microservice, connected to at least one storage.
+To be able to use the console application, you need to have a fully setup Intrafind Connector service, connected to at least one storage.

+_The full-fetch operation of the console application is usually an operational aspect managed by Symbioworld._

 ### How to use the console application

-For doing a full-fetch , you can use the commandline tool, which you get by the same way you received your II installation package.
+For doing a full-fetch, you will use the console application.
-You must adapt its appsettings.json like you did for the II microservice.
-You can also use the microservice's appsettings.json for the full-fetch commandline tool.
+Its appsettings.json needs to reflect the basic settings applying to the Intrafind Connector instance you want to manage.

-The full-fetch command can then be executed like this (from commandline):
+The full-fetch command can then be executed like this:

     dotnet.exe Symbio.Service.Intrafind.Console.dll fullfetch -t [database tenant id]

-The database tenant id is shown in Symbio's 'storage collection administrative area', select the storage under 'Storages', and press CTRL-ALT-D.
+The database tenant id is shown in Symbio's 'storage collection administrative area': select the storage under 'Storages', and press CTRL-ALT-D.
-Or you can grab it from the log file.

-You must also check Symbio's log files.
-In case of an unreachable, not running microservice, there will be no entry about this in microservice's log file, of course.
-On Symbio's side, log file checking for errors is done in the same way.
-You check for errors of type ERR or FTL.
-E.g., the error for a non-reachable microservice would look like this:

-    [Error] "Event HTTP request call: The remote server returned an error: (502) Bad Gateway. for URL 'https://localhost:44316/'" [...]

-The given URL has to be replaced with the microservice URL, of course.
-You can filter for this microservice URL to find out errors regarding the microservice in Symbio's logs.
+Any connection issues will be either logged in the console application or in Symbio.
+Please contact Symbio Support if you encounter any problems.

 ### Sample fullfetch log entries